Hackathon Budgeting

 Food: This is one of the most significant costs and contributors to overall hacker experience at any hackathon.
 Everyone expects high quality food that respects their dietary restrictions.

 Order enough food while not being wasteful.
-If you plan on ordering extra food, talk to a nearby shelter or student organizations you can bring extras to after meal time.
-Keep in mind that you will have to do this quickly to keep the food at the right temperature to still be safe for consumption.
+If you plan on ordering extra food, talk to a nearby shelter or student organization you can bring extras to after meal time.
+Keep in mind that you will have to do this quickly to keep the food safe for consumption.

-You also might want to order less food as the hackathon progresses to be cost efficient.
+You may want to order less food as the hackathon progresses to be cost efficient.

 We recommend not getting white t-shirts as they frequently end up being see through depending on the quality.